7 Takeaways From The Longest Shutdown In U.S. History

 The longest government shutdown in U.S. history is finally over.

 The government is back open — at least until Feb.
-15 — after President Trump announced Friday he would be in favor of opening and funding it for three weeks while he and congressional negotiators try to work out a broader deal on immigration and border security.
-Congress then quickly acted to reopen it Friday evening.
+15 — after President Trump announced Friday that he would be in favor of opening and funding it for three weeks while he and congressional negotiators try to work out a broader deal on immigration and border security.
+Congress then quickly acted to reopen the government Friday evening.

 There are no two ways about it — Trump caved.